ChiriVulpes/deepsight.gg/README.md

 ![image](https://user-images.githubusercontent.com/6081834/209422665-6296f929-a8bf-4bca-baab-aa62eabf379c.png)

 ## Collections
-View a list of all weapons and armour from a particular source — seasons, expansions, events, etc — and the possible rolls of each.
+View a list of all weapons and armour from a particular moment — seasons, expansions, events, etc — and the possible rolls of each.

 ![image](https://user-images.githubusercontent.com/6081834/209422841-14113e21-dafc-47c4-97f5-8c3b39fb9428.png)